 FAQs

 Will you do a Halloween show?
 We do some props with a Halloween theme around 31 October, but do not intend to do any lights to music for Halloween.
 Besides living in a rural area (our average number of trick or treaters is zero) we are still cutting the grass in October.
-Lots of the props, cables and power is run through the yard for the Christmas show and it is not practical for a full-blown Halloween sequence where we have to pick them up every time we mow.
+Lots of the props, communication cables and electrical cords are run through the yard for the Christmas show and it is not practical for a full-blown Halloween sequence where we have to pick them up every time we mow.
 Mr. Johnson puts the RGB wreaths up on the house with Halloween ‘skins’ and lights them up as pumpkins, along with the house outline lights in Halloween colors around 31 October.

 What are some typical responses to asking people what they most like about the show?
 Most kid’s responses are: “the Frozen songs”.
 Typical adult response is: “they like the fact they don’t have to put up the Christmas lights”.